 First JSON response

-Basic concept: DITA topics are stored in a MongDB.
-Every topic is implemented by an item in a NoSQL collection.
-Every user maintains his own list of items that will be merged with other lists if users collaborate.
+Every user maintains his own list of items that will be merged with other lists if

 This is the JSON response for adding a test-topic: